guilhermeborgesbastos/live-resume/README.md

 4. If you haven't installed NPM in your machine then go to [this link](https://www.npmjs.com/get-npm) in order to install NPM.

-## 📥Installing and 📁Executing locally
+## 📥 Installing and Executing locally

 > A video tutorial is also available [watch it](https://youtu.be/SmSCux_qx_Q).